 Expand your world on an international exchange

 Students in the Faculty of Applied Health Sciences (AHS) are encouraged to participate in an international exchange opportunity.
 You can spend either one or two terms studying aboard.
 Courses taken while on exchange may be credited towards your University of Waterloo (UW) degree.
 Therefore, you can complete degree requirements while getting an experience of a lifetime!

-AHS has more than 40 student exchange agreements in over 20 different countries.
+AHS students have access to more than 100 student exchange agreements in over 29 different countries.

 By participating in an international exchange you have the opportunity to: